Sign in

 • Applications and Uses:

-Yes, fiberglass can be cut using a grinder, but it requires specific types of grinding wheels designed for this material to prevent fraying and to ensure a smooth cut.
+Yes, grinders can cut fiberglass, but appropriate grinding wheels designed for fiberglass material are essential to avoid fraying and ensure smooth cutting.

 • Considerations: